 I love the flavors of smoked salmon pasta: Homemade whole wheat pasta, tarragon, parsley, lots of sweet butter, and of course my own smoked salmon.

 I make my own smoked salmon and my own whole wheat pasta, the latter from wheat I grow in my own backyard.
 (I admit I am a little crazy.)
 This recipe will be better with homemade salmon and pasta, but store-bought will do.
 Note that I use hot-smoked salmon, which flakes, not cold-smoked, which will not.

 I chose whole wheat pasta, actually bigoli, which I made with an old school Italian torchio, because it has heft, and the homemade spaghetti is rougher in texture than machine made; this roughness allows each strand of pasta to hold onto more sauce.
 I urge you to use whole wheat, spelt or some other heartier, darker pasta here.
 You will taste the difference.

 As for the salmon, in this case I used a chum salmon I smoked over alder and glazed with birch syrup.
 Chum (a/k/a keta or dog salmon) are excellent candidates for smoking, but any species will do.
 As would any kind of trout.
 Smoked lake trout would be ideal.
-New Englanders should use smoked mackerel or bluefish, Southerners smoked king mackerel or wahoo.
+New Englanders should use smoked mackerel or bluefish, Southerners smoked king mackerel, amberjack or wahoo.

 - 1 pound whole wheat pasta